aschult5/primal/README.md

 | 11 | 31 | 3825123056546413051 |
 | 12 | 37 | 318665857834031151167461 |

-By default, any integer [1-3825123056546413051) is guaranteed to be correctly identified as prime or composite.
+By default, any integer [1-318665857834031151167461) is guaranteed to be correctly identified as prime or composite.

-If you supply the 37's pseudoprime to the server instance, the guaranteed range improves to [1-318665857834031151167461)

-Note that 64-bit integers are entirely covered by the second range.
+Note that 64-bit integers are entirely covered.
-Any integer outside those ranges will be identified as probably prime or composite.
+Any integer outside that range will be identified as probably prime or composite.
 "Probably prime" is an effect of the [Miller-Rabin Primality Test].
 Note: M-R can have false positives but not false negatives.